Cane Corso Vs Great Dane: How Do They Compare?

 Personality

-Despite their intimidating size, they are known for being gentle and affectionate with their families, though distant with strangers.
+Despite their intimidating size, they are known for being gentle and affectionate with their families, though distant from strangers.
 Cane Corsos are quick to learn new commands, however, they are also very loyal to their owners and will protect them from any perceived threats.
 These instincts toward obedience and protectiveness can clash and sometimes lead to aggression towards strangers if not properly handled from puppyhood.

 Exercise